 Caramel Frosting.

-The caramel frosting is easy enough to whip together, but it is prone to set up quickly.
-I found myself intermittently whipping more heavy cream into it so it could be spreadable on the cake.
+The caramel frosting is easy enough to whip together, but it sets up quickly.
 The good news is, you don’t have to worry about getting the frosting perfectly even because it will be completely covered with more black walnuts.

 Something Extra.